wp-plugins/wordpress-beta-tester/readme.txt

 Don't forget to backup before your start!

 == Changelog ==

+= 0.99 =
+* Add support for HTTPS urls on WP.org as well as non-HTTPS ones.

 = 0.98 =
 * Unforce HTTPS for all api.wordpress.org requests.